pengl895/pengl.github.io/_pages/research.md

 ======
 * *Co-PI*, "Deep Learning Theory and Method for 3D Object Analysis and Generation",
   **The National Key Natural Science Foundation of China**, 01/2021 - 12/2025
-* *PI*, "Research on Problems of Large-scale Point Cloud-based Geometric Deep Learning for Shape Analysis of Large Aircraft", **The National Natural Science Foundation of China**, 01/2022 - 12/2025
+* *PI*, "Research on Problems of Large-scale Point Cloud-based Geometric Deep Learning for Shape Analysis of Large Aircraft",
+  **The National Natural Science Foundation of China**, 01/2022 - 12/2025
-* *PI*, "On-line Flexible 3D Measurement of Robot and Smart Data Processing for Large Aircraft Design" **The Sub-project of National Key Research and Development Program of China**, 07/2019 - 06/2023
+* *PI*, "On-line Flexible 3D Measurement of Robot and Smart Data Processing for Large Aircraft Design",
+  **The Sub-project of National Key Research and Development Program of China**, 07/2019 - 06/2023
-* *PI*, "Point Cloud Driven Shape Geometric Analysis of Large Aircraft", **The Local Science and Technology Development Fund Guided by the Central Government of China**, 07/2021 - 06/2023
+* *PI*, "Point Cloud Driven Shape Geometric Analysis of Large Aircraft",
+  **The Local Science and Technology Development Fund Guided by the Central Government of China**, 07/2021 - 06/2023
-* *PI*, "Digital Completion of Missing Pieces on Chinese Bronzes", **The National Natural Science Foundation of China**, 2016 - 18/2018
+* *PI*, "Digital Completion of Missing Pieces on Chinese Bronzes",
+  **The National Natural Science Foundation of China**, 2016 - 18/2018